 Students enrolled in this course will explore the economic characteristics of the climate change problem, assess national and international policy design and implementation issues, and survey the economic tools necessary to evaluate climate change policies.
 (ENVIRON 590.44)

-Instructor: Billy Pizer, faculty fellow, the Nicholas Institute for Energy, Environment & Sustainability.
+Instructor: Billy Pizer, faculty fellow, the Nicholas Institute.

 Putting Ecosystem Services Markets into Practice

 Ecosystem Services, the benefits nature provides to people, are often undervalued.
 As a result, these benefits are being degraded or lost at a rapid pace.
 Through guest lectures and published and gray literature, this class will assess how environmental markets and trading can help society value ecosystem services and improve outcomes, as well as how ecosystem services can be detrimental to sustainability and conservation goals if not well designed and implemented.
 (ENVIRON 590.86)

-Instructor: Lydia Olander, director of the Ecosystem Services Program, the Nicholas Institute for Energy, Environment & Sustainability.
+Instructor: Lydia Olander, director of the Ecosystem Services Program, the Nicholas Institute.